 Calories Burned on Rowing Machines

-The muscle definition is generalized and doesn't focus on a specific muscle group.
-If you want bigger biceps or shredded abs, rowing will benefit these areas, but more focused exercises like curls and crunches can tone those specific muscle groups.
-Rowing is best for overall cardio and strength.
+You'll notice muscle definition all over your body rather than in one specific area.
+If you want bigger biceps or a more stable core, know rowing will benefit these areas.
+But targeted exercises like biceps curls and planks can better isolate those specific muscle groups.
+Rowing is best for overall cardio and strength rather than muscle size.

 Types of Rowing Workouts

-"A combination of conditioning classes matched with some more HIIT-style classes as well as weighted work will yield the faster results," Mulgrew says.
+"A combination of conditioning classes matched with some more HIIT-style classes as well as weighted work will yield the fastest results," Mulgrew says.

-The first — conditioning — is an endurance approach that requires sustained motion over a longer period of time.
-Endurance workouts continue to challenge the muscles but not in a manner that will burn them out in short period of time.
-This training method tends to burn more calories as it often involves exercise sessions lasting for one hour or longer.
+Conditioning rowing is an endurance approach that requires sustained motion over a longer period of time.
+Endurance workouts continue to challenge your muscles but not in a manner that will burn them out in short period of time.
+This training method tends to burn more calories, as it often involves exercise sessions lasting for an hour or longer.

-And the second first is high-intensity interval rowing, which typically require a 20-minute push through a difficult set of resistance and speed.
-High-intensity workouts push the muscles while raising the heart rate to burn calories.
+High-intensity interval rowing typically requires a 20-minute push through a difficult set of resistance and speed.
+High-intensity workouts challenge your muscles while raising your heart rate to burn calories.

 Getting Started With Rowing